HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Beginning with unspecific general symptoms such as headaches, night sweats, weight loss, recurrent fever, weight loss, myalgias, arthralgias or arthritis.
+Onset with non-specific general symptoms such as headache, night sweats, weight loss, recurrent fever, weight loss, myalgias, arthralgias or arthritides.

-- Signs of disease progression are circulatory disorders in the upper half of the body (RR differences between right and left).
-Infection of carotides (40%), A. subclavia (85%), A. ophthalmica (visual disorders 50%), A. renalis (renovascular hypertension) and arteries of the lower extremities (10%).
-Infestation of the extremity arteries leads to Raynaud's syndrome.
+Signs of disease progression are circulatory disturbances in the upper half of the body (RR differences between right and left).
+Involvement of carotids (40%), subclavian artery (85%), ophthalmic artery (visual disturbances 50%), renal artery (renovascular hypertension) and arteries of the lower extremities (10%).
+Involvement of the extrastremity arteries leads to Raynaud's syndrome.

-- Although manifestation as "large vessel" vasculitis, dermatological symptoms of"small vessel" vasculitis occur in 15-20% of cases, which can be interpreted as a partial manifestation of the disease (see Rocha LK et al. 2013).
+Although manifestation as "large vessel" vasculitis, dermatologic symptoms of"small vessel" vasculitis occur in 15-20% of cases and should be interpreted as partial manifestation of the disease (see Rocha LK et al. 2013).

 ImagingThis section has been translated automatically.